azsdk/azsdk-docs/05-Alerting-and-Monitoring/Readme.md

 	| where ControlStatus == "Failed"
 	| summarize  AggregatedValue = count() by ControlId_s
 	| count
-- List: The below query shows the list of baseline controls that are failing on your subscription along with the number of failures.
+- List: The below query shows the list of baseline controls that are failing on your subscription along with the number of failure for each control.
 	``` AIQL
 	AzSDK_CL
 	| where TimeGenerated > ago(3d)